MOhhh-ok/gasup/gasup/README.md

 1. **Bundling**: Uses esbuild with the esbuild-gas-plugin to bundle your code
 2. **Optimization**: Automatically applies Google Apps Script-specific optimizations
 3. **File copying**: Copies `appsscript.json` and any HTML files to the output directory
+4. **Watch mode**: Monitors file changes and automatically rebuilds when needed
-4. **Ready for deployment**: The bundled file is ready to be pushed to Google Apps Script
+5. **Ready for deployment**: The bundled file is ready to be pushed to Google Apps Script

 ## Examples